 - Choose broccoli, cabbage, carrots, cauliflower, celery, cucumber, eggplant, green and wax beans, lettuce, onion, peppers, watercress, zucchini, and yellow squash

-- Limit or avoid asparagus, avocado, potatoes, tomatoes or tomato sauce, winter squash, pumpkin, avocado, and cooked spinach
+- Limit or avoid asparagus, avocado, potatoes, tomatoes or tomato sauce, winter squash, pumpkin, and cooked spinach

 People with advanced kidney failure also have anemia and usually need extra iron.

 Many foods contain extra iron (liver, beef, pork, chicken, lima and kidney beans, iron-fortified cereals).
 Talk to your provider or dietitian about which foods with iron you can eat because of your kidney disease.